Amit Singh (cricketer)

 Singh rose to prominence during the 2014 edition of IPL when he was signed by Delhi Daredevils.
 He was backed by the then captain and coach of the Royals, Shane Warne.
 He had an impressive IPL debut against Kings XI Punjab where he had figures of 4-0-9-3.
 However, he was reported for suspect bowling action twice during that season, only to be cleared a week later.

+Spot Fixing

+Criminal Case

 After being released from the Rajasthan Royals squad, Singh had not played in any match of the 2013 season, but was implicated in the spot-fixing scandal, involving Sreesanth, Ankeet Chavan, and Ajit Chandila.

 He was arrested on 16 May 2013 in connection with his part in the scandal.

-As per media sources, it is reported that BCCI has suspended him from cricket.
+Delhi Police filed 6,000-page Charge Sheet against 42 persons, including Singh before the Patiala House Court, Delhi.
+In July 2015, the Patiala Court discharged all the 36 accused persons, including Singh, except the 06 absconding persons.

+Disciplinary Case

+Sreesanth and Ankeet Chavan were given life ban from all forms of cricket by the BCCI in September 2013 while Amit Singh was banned for five years and Siddharth Trivedi was banned for 01 year only.